Celebrities Are Slaying Rick Owen’s Sexy Black Prong Maxi Dress - NewsBreak

 Celebrities Are Slaying Rick Owen’s Sexy Black Prong Maxi Dress

 The celebrity world can’t get enough of Rick Owens.
 The cutting-edge designer has been a hot topic in the fashion world over the last decade.
-His intricate clothing features unique silhouettes and a somewhat grungy avant-garde aesthetic.
-Recently, Ayesha Curry was spotted wearing the designer’s edgy black prong maxi dress to an event.
-The mother of three was all smiles as she posed for the camera alongside her hubby Steph Curry wearing the curve-hugging ensemble.
+His intricate clothing features unique silhouettes and a somewhat grungy avant-garde aesthetic

-Ayesha wore her beautiful tresses in wavy beach curls and styled the look with big statement earrings, a black clutch, and a cute pendant neckless.

 Mrs. Curry looked amazing in this look!
 According to the designer’s website, Rick Owens created the futuristic gown using Polyurethane-coated stretch denim.
 The flexible fabric hit all of the right angles and curves on the International Smoke restauranteur and the beautiful cut-out added a sexy but elegant touch.